protobuf-net/protobuf-net/docs/nullwrappers.md

 - the later addition of "field presence" to `proto3`
 - the existence of `wrappers.proto`

 I'm not going to attempt to cover all of these things in detail!
-However, we can give a flavor.
+However, we can give a flavour.
 If we just consider `proto3`, and a simple integer:

 ``` proto